- 18 Dec 2024

 Click “Browse…" beside the Folder field.
 In the Folder window, click New Folder to create a new folder.
 Input a name for the folder and click OK.

-To create immutable backups, click the radio button to check "Make recent backups immutable for" and configure the number of days to make backups immutable.
+To create immutable backups, click the checkbox to check "Make recent backups immutable for" and configure the number of days to make backups immutable.
 For more details, refer to Wasabi Veeam Object Lock Integration.

 Click Next.